 Section No. 16.
-No horses or other stock shall be hitched or turned loose in the yard enclosing the houses at the Club property; no shooting will be allowed in said yard, except that the Keeper is permitted to shoot chickens anywhere, and there shall be no hosting at any trees at travel to store the same of the store of the store that the same of the store of the sto shooting at any trees or targets around the Club property where horses are allowed to run or be hitched.
+No horses or other stock section No. 16.
+No norses or other stock shall be hitched or turned loose in the yard enclosing the houses at the Club property; no shooting will be allowed in said yard, except that the Keeper is permitted to shoot chickens anywhere, and there shall be no shooting at any trees or targets around the Club property where horses are allowed to run or be hitched.